 Government’s recently released review of results over the past 25 years paints an even more dismal picture.
 Though up from 18% in 1994, only 21.7% and 29.9% of learners passed mathematics and science at 50% and above respectively in 2018.
 The number of learners writing physical science and mathematics has been declining from 192,618 and 265,810 in 2016 to 172,319 and 233 858 in 2018, respectively.

 While investing in science, technology, engineering and mathematics is critical, soft skills such as creativity, collaboration and time management cannot be ignored, Firth adds.
-“However, we are struggling with basic education, so the key to developing skills fit for the future remains in the hands of business.
-The world is moving toward a knowledge-based society, and it would be a missed opportunity if companies and governments don’t start investing in the skills they are going to need,” he says.
+“However we are struggling with basic education, so the key to developing skills fit for the future remains in the hands of business.
+The world is moving toward a knowledge-based society, and it would be a missed opportunity if companies don’t start investing in the skills they are going to need.”

 MIP is the leading provider of affordable business/IT solutions to the financial services industry in emerging markets when measured by "number of lives covered".
 Over 20 million beneficiaries experience our technology on a daily basis.

 The world's only software company delivering solutions across the financial service verticals.
-Our products and services are diversified to accommodate the specialised administration needs of Individual Life & Risk; Value Added Products & Services; Group life & Risk; Lending; Funds, Benefits and Annuities; Healthcare, Risk & Funding; Big Data; Continuous Improvement and Research & Innovation.
+Our products and services are diversified to accommodate the specialised administration needs of Individual Life & Risk; value-added products and services; Group life & Risk; Lending; Funds, Benefits and Annuities; Healthcare, Risk & Funding; Big Data; continuous improvement, and research and innovation.

 MIP is also a leader in developing mobile apps for the financial services industry.
 The company's specialist knowledge, gained in integrating mobile apps into organisations, is proving useful to any business wanting to build world-class mobile applications.